OpenDataAlliance/UniversalVariable/README.md

 **DO**:

-* **Read the specification carefully and make sure you know exactly what value to store against each key.**  Because our specification is very wide-ranging, you may find similar (but different) properties under different keys - for example, a Product’s `unit_sale_price` is its price including discounts, but a Product’s `unit_price` does not include discounts.
+* **Read the specification carefully and make sure you know exactly what value to store against each key.**  Because our specification is very wide-ranging, you may find similar (but different) properties under different keys - for example,  a Product’s `unit_price` does not include discounts, but its `unit_sale_price` does.
 * **Use valid JSON:** this includes enclosing strings in quotes and avoiding trailing commas.
 You may find it helpful to use an online tool such as JSONLint.com to validate your code.
 * **Use the correct JavaScript object types** as defined in the specification - for example, prices should always be unquoted JavaScript numbers.
 * **Declare `window.universal_variable` as high up in the page as possible**, so it can be used by other JavaScript code.